carpentries-incubator/python-text-analysis/_episodes/03-vectorSpace.md

 {: .language-python}

 Notice that document A is not the closest document to D!
-This is why we don't consider documents as points, because but rather as vectors.
+This is why we don't consider documents as points, but rather as vectors.
 Vectors are geometric objects with both length and direction.
 They can be thought of as a ray or an arrow pointing from one point to another.
 Consider documents as vectors, going from the origin at (0,0) to each document, represented by the word count coordinates above.